nanakoohashi/Police_Data/README.md

 ## Explanation of Column Deletions
 - **Over half of data missing for "At Scene Time" column.**
 This figure is too high to fill in, so removing the column is a better idea.
+- **Remove "CAD CDW ID", "CAD Event Number", "General Offense Number", and "Event Clearance Code" columns.**
+These columns are not necessary for the analysis.